cedric66/cks-exam-scenarios/system-hardening/seccomp-profile/step2/step.md

 # Step 2: Apply the Seccomp Profile to a Pod

-Create a Pod named `seccomp-pod` in the namespace `seccomp`.
-Use `alpine/curl:3.14` as the container image.
+Create a Pod named `seccomp-pod` in the namespace `seccomp` using `alpine/curl:3.14` as the container image.
 Add a command to the container to do a single `ping` to `kubernetes.io` indefinitely and add delay `5s`.
-Apply the seccomp profile to the Pod.
+Apply the seccomp profile `seccomp-audit.json` to the pod.

-Of course, you need to ensure that the Pod scheduled in the respective nodes, which is having seccomp installed there.
 Get the last 50 lines of related logs from `/var/log/syslog` and save to `/opt/seccomp/answer` (save the answer in the controlplane or the default terminal session)

 <details>
   <summary>Solution</summary>

-* Get the worker node to be used as node selector to schedule the pod: `kubectl get node --show-labels`

 * Create the Pod manifest using the seccomp profile:
 ```bash